 Many conditions can cause diarrhea and other gastrointestinal signs and symptoms.
 Anyone with persistent diarrhea that lasts several days or recurs should contact their doctor to identify the cause and obtain treatment.

-Massachusetts health officials are working with local boards of health, other states, the U.S. Centers for Disease Control and the U.S. Food and Drug Administration to discover the cause of the outbreak.
+Massachusetts health officials are working with local boards of health, other states, the U.S. Centers for Disease Control and the U.S. Food and Drug Administration to discover the cause of this year’s outbreak.
 For more information about Cyclospora, contact your doctor or the local Board of Health.